0

 Can I help reduce ground-level ozone pollution?

 The division is working hard to reduce ozone pollution, and you can get involved in developing more measures.
-Coloradans can also play a role in reducing air pollution.
+The state health department acknowledges that people cannot always make changes to their daily lives and schedules, but Coloradans can also play a role in reducing air pollution.
 For example, you can:

 • Walk or bike to your destination when the air is healthy.